-There are various reasons that OneDrive stuck at signing in.
+There are various reasons that OneDrive is stuck at signing in.
 The following methods are all effective measures to solve this problem.

 If OneDrive stuck on signing in, this situation is most likely caused by an incorrect or unstable network connection.
 First, you need to confirm your Internet connection using the following two methods.

 ◆Check if your power supply is connected properly.
 If it is a wireless connection, make sure that the router is up and running.
 You can also reconnect to the network by restarting the router.

 ◆Start the browser and open a few web pages at will.
 If the browser can successfully load these pages at normal speed, it means that your network connection is normal.

 ◆If there is a problem with the network, you can go to Settings > Network & Internet, click Network troubleshooter to diagnose and fix the problem.

 The OneDrive not signing in problem may be caused by an error in the current boot process.
 Try to restart OneDrive to run normally.